philwonski/twplugins-hello-json/README.md

 ![image](/demo/illustration.png)

+* In this repo, the main.js is called hj.js for "hellojson" and the class file is called classHeyJson.js.
+Helper filenames vary.

 This setup serves me well whenever I'm building alternative user interfaces for tools like Salesforce, Airtable, Quickbooks, and Wordpress.

+You can see a demo of the plugin in action [here](https://philwonski.github.io/twplugins-hello-json/#heyJay-test).

 # Why?